wejendorp/dorp.io/_posts/2018-09-01-webpack-treeshaking.md

 Which is no good, it's not the format webpack needs to do it's magic.
 Which magic flag should we flip to get this to work?

-## [@babel/preset-env][babel-preset-env]
+## Presets and configs; @babel/preset-env

-Probably the most pervasive preset in modern web development, which allows us to specify the browsers we want to support, rather than which features we want to transpile.
-This offloads the task of figuring out which browsers support which ES features.
+[@babel/preset-env][babel-preset-env] is probably the most pervasive preset in modern web development, which allows us to specify the browsers we want to support, rather than which features we want to transpile.
+This offloads the task of figuring out which flags to flip to support a given browser.
+Assuming we keep the packages up to date.

-If we set the modules option to `false` in our `.babelrc` or inline in the webpack config, we can prevent preset-env from handling modules for us:
+If we set the modules option of preset-env to `false` in our `.babelrc`, or inline in the webpack config, we can prevent the preset from handling modules for us:

 ```json
 {